harold2001/cse210-projects/README.md

 - `prepare` - Starter projects for each of the preparation Learning Activities.
 - `prove` - Starter projects for each of the prove Developer projects.
 - `final` - Starter projects for final project.

+## FinalProject

+My final project is about a system to manage Departments (made up of courses), Classrooms (made up of a number for each room and students), Activities (made up of the name of the activity and its participants).
+In addition, it also manages the creation of Courses, Students and Teachers to be added to the corresponding areas.